claimvantage/sfdx-jenkins-shared-library/README.md

 Note the required `_` for this case.

 For some background information including how to hook up this library, see e.g.
 [Extending your Pipeline with Shared Libraries, Global Functions and External Code](https://jenkins.io/blog/2017/06/27/speaker-blog-SAS-jenkins-world/).
-Livraries are pulled directly from Git for each new build, so setup is simple.
+Libraries are pulled directly from Git for each new build, so setup is simple.

 <a name="prerequsities"></a>